Skip to main content

 Reporting Research Misconduct

-The review of allegations of research misconduct is handled by the Research Integrity Officer (RIO) in the Office of Faculty Affairs (OFA).
+The review of allegations of research misconduct is handled by the Research Integrity Officer (RIO).
 More information regarding the University's policy, including how to report concerns regarding research misconduct and how those concerns will be handled, can be found in this handout.
 Questions can also be sent to rio@umd.edu.

 The institution will make diligent efforts to protect individuals who report allegations in good faith and to honor requests for confidentiality to the extent possible.
 Anonymous allegations can be made and hypothetical scenarios can be discussed.